 “Don’t take any wooden nickels.”

-This lighthearted adage serves as a reminder to be cautious in one’s dealings and not permitting yourself to be cheated or duped.
+This lighthearted adage serves as a reminder to be cautious in one’s dealings and not permit yourself to be cheated or duped.
 The saying likely predates the use of wooden nickels as a replacement currency, suggesting that its origins lie not in the genuine monetary value of the nickels but rather in their purely commemorative nature.

 References